Killian Dain: Return to NXT (2019–2021)

 During the 2019 WWE Superstar Shake-up, Young was drafted to Raw.
 With Wolfe joining NXT UK, the group was officially disbanded.
 Dain made his return to NXT live events on 16 May, defeating Jermaine Haley.
 On the 3 July episode of NXT, a promo advertising Dain's return was aired.
 He made his return on the 17 July episode of NXT, attacking Matt Riddle following Riddle's match against Arturo Ruas.
 This led to a match between the two being scheduled for the 7 August episode of NXT.
 However, Dain attacked Riddle before the match could begin.
 On the September 25 episode of NXT, Riddle defeated Dain in a #1 contender's street fight match for the NXT Championship ending the feud.
 Shortly after, Dain would enter in a three-way feud with Pete Dunne and Damian Priest.
 At NXT TakeOver: WarGames (2019), Dain faced Dunne and Priest in a triple threat match to determine the #1 contender for the NXT Championship which Dunne won.
 In September 2020, he formed a dysfunctional tag team with Drake Maverick, turning face in the process.

 On June 25, 2021, Dain was released from his WWE contract, this as part of a fourth round of layoffs executed by the brand due to the effect of the COVID-19 pandemic.

-Control Your Narrative (2022–present)
+Control Your Narrative (2022)

 In February 2022, it was announced Damo was joining the new Control Your Narrative wrestling promotion created by EC3 and Adam Scherr.